hasadna/OpenTrainCommunity/README.md

 Best way to start is to download the POSTGRES dump file.

-1. Download the latest sql dump from http://otrain.org/files/dumps/
+1. Download the latest sql dump from http://otrain.org/files/dumps/  (you can download the gz file)
-2. gunzip it locally
-3. Then run:

 ```
-python clean_all.py --restore <name-of-sql-file>
+python restore.py <name-of-sql-file>
 ```
+Note that the script will gunzip the file.
 You might need to run,

 ```